-When most people think of loud snorers, an image of a man typically comes to mind.
-And there is evidence to back this up: men are more frequently diagnosed with sleep apnea, a condition often characterized by loud, persistent snoring, than women.
+When most people think of loud snorers, an image of a man typically comes to mind, and there is evidence to back this up: men are more frequently diagnosed with sleep apnea, a condition often characterized by loud, persistent snoring.
 But as it turns out, the reason that men are more frequently diagnosed with this condition is complicated.
 Why is the science and perception of sleep apnea and snoring in women so out of sync?
 And how can women find out if they have this condition and get the treatment they need?
+It would be unfair of us to move forward without acknowledging the fact that there are reasons for this outside of biology.

 Study Finds That Women Underreport Snoring